Skip to content

 Model both options with your actual deal numbers.
 Consider not just the immediate costs but how each choice affects your broader portfolio strategy.
 The best financing serves your long-term investment goals, not just the individual transaction.

-Work with a mortgage professional experienced in multifamily financing who can present both options with realistic numbers for your specific situation.
+If you’re looking to compare commercial financing options across different property types beyond multifamily, working with a broker who knows the full landscape of programs can help you evaluate all available paths.
+For multifamily specifically, work with a mortgage professional experienced in multifamily financing who can present both options with realistic numbers for your specific situation.

 LendCity